General Election 2024: How to register to vote, apply for postal vote and voter ID

 In England and Northern Ireland you can register to vote from 16, while in Wales and Scotland it’s 14.
 However, you must be 18 on polling day to vote in a general election.

-The deadline to register to vote in the July 4 general election is June 18 at 11.59pm, the Electoral Commission has confirmed.
+The deadline to register to vote in the July 4 general election was June 18 at 11.59pm, the Electoral Commission has confirmed.
+This date has now passed.

 You must be a British, Irish or qualifying Commonwealth citizen, and also be resident at an address in the UK or registered as an overseas voter.